AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 # Data Definition Language (DDL)

 In this section, we will cover SQL DDL (Data Definition Language) commands, which are used to create, alter, and drop database objects such as tables, indexes, and constraints.
-We will go over the following SQL DDL commands:
+We will go over the following SQL DDL commands and create a new database and a new table:

 - CREATE
 - ALTER